 And when cookies are as pretty as these, I don’t want the packaging to fall short.
 Don’t worry though, it’s so darn simple to throw together once you’ve gathered your materials.
 I mean, why complicate things when it really isn’t necessary?!

-Okay, let’s get to my steps on how to wrap baked goods for Christmas gifts…
+Okay, let’s get my creative ways to wrap baked goods for Christmas…